with a renovated holiday cottage, in the Périgord Pourpre area, near to Bergerac and its airport

 The garden-level floor

 The only two entrances to the garden level are located on the patio.
 Above the studded wooden entrance door, there is a window with a wrought-iron grill.
-The entrance door opens directly into a living area which is now used as a lounge.
+The entrance door opens directly into the former living room which is now used as a lounge.
 It boasts a monumental fireplace, a high ceiling with period exposed beams, 19th-century pitch pine wooden flooring and a small room in the square tower.
-The lounge houses a dark wood double-quarter turn staircase that climbs up to the attic and leads, via several hallways, to three bedrooms, one of which opens out onto the patio, to a shower room, separate lavatory, a straight staircase leading to the garden level and a large, bright central room that can be used as a master bedroom or a living room.
+The lounge houses a dark wood double-quarter turn staircase that climbs up to the attic and leads, via several hallways, to three bedrooms, one of which opens out onto the patio, to a shower room, separate lavatory, a straight staircase leading to the driveway level and a large, bright central room that can be used as a master bedroom or a living room.

 The attic